dacap/observable/README.md

 * Generate an observable notification/signal from multiple threads
 * Add/remove observers/slots from multiple threads
 * Erase/disconnect an observer/slot from the same observable notification/signal
+* Reconnect an observer in the same notification

 Observable
 ----------